zylon-ai/private-gpt/README.md

 The Azure OpenAI Service is fully controlled by Microsoft; Microsoft hosts the OpenAI models in Microsoft’s Azure environment and the Service does NOT interact with any services operated by OpenAI (e.g. ChatGPT, or the OpenAI API).

 # Environment Setup

+Obtaining the Azure OpenAI key is not as simple as creating one, as you would for the OpenAI API key.
+You will need to sign into Azure, go to the OpenAI service, and fill out the form that is displayed.
+If done correctly, you should receive the following email: "Thank you for your application to join the limited access Azure OpenAI Service.
+We will review your application within approximately 10 business days".
+Once you have access and create your API Key, you will need to deploy the model that you want to use.
+For this project you will need to deploy the `text-davinci-003` model and name the deployment `text-davinci-003` as well.

 In order to set your environment up to run the code here, first install all requirements:

 ```shell